 But the power of the book is not without consequences, and Emma soon realizes that she isn’t the only one who knows about it.
 Someone is determined to take it from her—and they’ll stop at nothing to succeed.

 A new boy in school—the arrogant, aloof, and irritatingly handsome Darcy de Winter—becomes Emma’s unlikely ally as secrets are revealed and danger creeps ever closer.

 SOURCE: ARC via publisher for review (Thanks!)

-SOURCE: ARC via publisher for review (Thank you!)
+SOURCE: ARC and finished copy via publisher for review (Thanks!)